Joe Garagiola Jr.

-Joseph Henry Garagiola Jr. (born August 6, 1950) is currently the special advisor to Arizona Diamondbacks president and CEO Derrick Hall and formerly the senior vice president of standards and on-field operations for Major League Baseball.
-He was previously senior vice president of baseball operations for MLB from 2005 to 2011 and the general manager of the Arizona Diamondbacks from 1997 to 2005.
+Joseph Henry Garagiola Jr. (born August 6, 1950) is an attorney and special advisor to Arizona Diamondbacks president and CEO Derrick Hall and formerly the senior vice president of standards and on-field operations for Major League Baseball (MLB).
+Prior to that he was senior vice president of baseball operations for MLB from 2005 to 2011 and the general manager of the Diamondbacks from 1997 to 2005.

 Early life

 He is the son of Joe Garagiola Sr., who played catcher for the St. Louis Cardinals and Pittsburgh Pirates in the late 1940s and early 1950s.
 In 1973, Garagiola, along with Chris Hart, appeared on the game show To Tell the Truth as impostors pretending to be police detective Richard Buggy.
 Garagiola's father and Hart's mother, Kitty Carlisle, were regular panelists on the show at the time and both appeared as part of a prank on their parents.
 He is an alumnus of Archbishop Stepinac High School, the University of Notre Dame and Georgetown University Law Center.